KeriPMiller/hustleandgrind/README.md

 a calendar app to easily schedule coffee chats at your favorite spots with your available time.

-### inspired by a conversation with SnKendall where we thought this already existed.
+_Inspired by a conversation with [SnKendall](https://github.com/snkendall) where we thought this already existed.💁‍♀️_